EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 Furthermore, in order to participate in the secure group communication, an endpoint needs to be properly initialized upon joining the group.
 In particular, the Group Manager provides keying material and parameters to a joining endpoint, which can then initialize its own Security Context (see {{sec-context}}).

 The following {{join-process}} provides an example describing how such information can be provided to an endpoint upon joining a group through the responsible Group Manager.
 Then, {{ssec-provisioning-of-public-keys}} discusses how public keys of group members can be handled and made available to group members.
-Finally, {{join-ACE-framework}} overviews how the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} can be possibly used to support such a join process.
+Finally, {{join-ACE-framework}} overviews how the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}} can be possibly used to support such a join process.

 ## Join Process ## {#join-process}

 An endpoint requests to join a group by sending a confirmable CoAP POST request to the Group Manager responsible for that group.
-The join request can reflect the format of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+This join request can reflect the format of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
 Besides, it can be addressed to a CoAP resource associated to that group and carries the following information.

 * Group identifier: the Group Identifier (Gid) of the group, as known to the joining endpoint at this point in time.
 This may not fully coincide with the Gid currently associated to the group, e.g. if it includes a dynamic component.
 This information can be mapped to the first element of the "scope" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 * Role: the exact role of the joining endpoint in the group.
 Possible values are: "multicaster", "listener", "pure listener", "multicaster and listener", or "multicaster and pure listener".
 This information can be mapped to the second element of the "scope" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 * Retrieval flag: indication of interest to receive the public keys of the endpoints currently in the group, as included in the following join response.
-This flag must be set to false if the Group Manager is not configured to store the public keys of group members, or if the joining endpoint is configured exclusively as pure listener for the joined group.
+This flag must not be present if the Group Manager is not configured to store the public keys of group members, or if the joining endpoint is configured exclusively as pure listener for the group to join.
 This information can be mapped to the "get_pub_keys" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 * Identity credentials: information elements to enforce source authentication of group messages from the joining endpoint, such as its public key.
 The exact content depends on whether the Group Manager is configured to store the public keys of group members.
 If this is the case, this information is omitted if it has been provided to the same Group Manager upon previously joining the same or a different group under its control.
 This information is also omitted if the joining endpoint is configured exclusively as pure listener for the joined group. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning of public keys and other information to enforce source authentication of joining endpoints's messages.
 This information can be mapped to the "client_cred" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.